Tamoxifen and raloxifene are the only FDA-approved drugs for breast cancer risk reduction in women at higher than average risk.

 For a summary of research studies on tamoxifen and raloxifene and breast cancer prevention, visit the Breast Cancer Research Studies section.

 Both tamoxifen and raloxifene can lower the risk of :

 Tamoxifen and raloxifene only reduce the risk of estrogen receptor-positive breast cancers.
 Neither drug reduces the risk of estrogen receptor-negative cancers .

 Tamoxifen is more effective than raloxifene in lowering breast cancer risk .
+Tamoxifen lowers risk by about 50 percent in women at high risk .
+Raloxifene lowers risk by about 38 percent in women at high risk .
 However, raloxifene has fewer harmful side effects than tamoxifen (see table below) .
 This makes raloxifene a better choice for some women.

 Other side effects are less common.

 These effects occur mainly in older postmenopausal women.

 Some types of anti-depressants called selective serotonin reuptake inhibitors (SSRIs) can interfere with how tamoxifen works in the body.
 It’s unlikely SSRIs impact the effectiveness of tamoxifen though [333-334].

 If you're taking an SSRI to treat depression or menopausal symptoms (such as hot flashes), talk with your health care provider about possible drug interactions.